Most Popular Sports in China

 3. Badminton

-The British military deserves credit for the introduction of badminton in China.
-They used to play badminton in their free time, and quickly the strange game curated the Chinese.
+The British military deserves credit for introducing badminton to China.
+They used to play badminton in their free time, and quickly, the strange game captivated the Chinese.
 It became a part of Chinese culture towards the end of the 1930s.

-After the independence of China, the popularity of China grew very fast.
-Many training institutions were built for training for the game.
-China’s badminton program continued to thrive in the 70s and 80s.
-They have produced some of the best players in badminton’s history.
+China’s badminton program continued to thrive in the 1970s and 1980s.
+It has produced some of the best players in badminton’s history.

 The Olympics included badminton in the event in 1992.
 And no nation has been as dominant as China.
 They have won 41 medals so far, including twenty gold medals.
 China dominates the game in both men’s and women’s competitions.